-In advance of the Oxford Farming Conference (OFC) in January 2020 which will have Growing a Healthy Society as its theme, the Institute for Global Food Security (IGFS) at Queen’s, in partnership with OFC, is delighted to announce a public discourse, Growing a Healthy Society – The Role of Food, on Wednesday 18 September 2019 at the Great Hall at Queen’s.
+In advance of the Oxford Farming Conference (OFC) in January 2020 which will have Growing a Healthy Society as its theme, the Institute for Global Food Security, in partnership with OFC, is delighted to announce a public discourse, Growing a Healthy Society – The Role of Food, on Wednesday 18 September 2019 at the Great Hall at Queen’s.

-Responding to her points will be a panel of leading experts including Dr Michael McBride, Chief Medical Officer NI; Professor Ian Young, Chief Scientific Advisor at the Department of Health, NI; Professor Alice Stanton of the Royal College of Surgeons in Dublin; and Ursula Lavery, R&D Director (Europe) for NI-based agri-food multinational, Moy Park.
+Responding to her points will be a panel of leading experts including Professor Ian Young, Chief Scientific Advisor at the Department of Health, NI; Professor Alice Stanton of the Royal College of Surgeons in Dublin; and Justin Coleman, Technical Director at NI-based agri-food multinational, Moy Park.
 Well-known radio presenter Anna Hill, from Radio 4’s Farming Today programme, will chair the discussion.

 The discourse will also invite questions from the floor.
 Alongside members of the public, an invited audience will include ‘thought leaders’ from the worlds of agriculture, the agri-food industry, public health, nutrition and the environment, including Directors of the Oxford Farming Conference.
 The OFC is widely considered the top agricultural conference in the British Isles.
 Its keynote address in January 2019 was given by the Rt Hon Michael Gove MP, then Secretary of State for Environment, Food and Rural Affairs.

 The Queen’s University event will be co-hosted by the Pro-Vice-Chancellor for the Faculty of Medicine, Health and Life Sciences, Professor Stuart Elborn and Matt Naylor, Chair of OFC 2020.